KenDickey/Cuis-Smalltalk-MetaProperties/README.md

 ===============================
 VisualPropertyEditor for Morphs

-Tested in Cuis 5.0 revision 2986
+Tested in Cuis 5.0 revision 3000 -- CODE IN DEVELOPMENT

 ````Smalltalk
 	Feature require: #'Morphic-ColorEditor'.  "optional"